elniza/JustPostIt/README.md

 ## Prerequisites

-This project is using the MEAN stack technologies, so you need to install first:
+This project is using the MEAN stack technologies (MongoDB, Express.js, Angular, Node.js), so you need to install first:
 1. Node.js and npm - https://nodejs.org/en/ (preferable 8.11.3)
 2. Angular - run this command:
 ```